Oxsomi/core3/docs/graphics_api.md

 ### Used functions and obtained

 - Obtained through GraphicsDeviceRef's createSampler.
 - Used directly in shaders by passing the samplerLocation to the shader and using samplerUniform() or sampler() in the shader.
+Needs to be marked active by transitioning the sampler in the startScope command to ensure it is present.

 ## DepthStencil